efabless/openlane2/docs/source/getting_started/newcomers/index.md

 #### RTL updates

-We begin by updating the `RTL` needed for integration of the spm into `Caravel`.
+We begin by updating the RTL needed for integration of the spm into Caravel.

 1. Create a new directory `~/my_designs/spm-user_project_wrapper/` and